 Used personal effects and household goods are allowed into Barbados free of duties if the items have been in the owner’s (consignee’s) possession and used for a period of at least one year.

-New items will attract import duties ranging between five and sixty percent (5% – 60%) plus an additional one percent (1 %) Environmental Levy and fifteen percent Value Added Tax (15 % VAT).
+New items will attract import duties ranging between five and sixty percent (5% – 60%) plus an additional one percent (1 %) Environmental Levy and seventeen and a half percent Value Added Tax (17.5 % VAT).

 - All Vehicles – Importers are required to apply for an import license before shipping a vehicle.